jonahmende/Spatial_Ecology_in_R_2025/exam_final/CNN_SDM.md

 # GBIF returns a list (one element per region query)
 # Combine all into single dataframe
+# extract list of data frames and bind them into one single one
 pres_pts <- bind_rows(lapply(wolf_obs, function(x) x$data))

 ```